Karachi Port Trust Building: History

 Karachi Port Trust Building was designed by George Wittet, who was also the architect of Prince of Wales Museum.
 The building's construction commenced in 1912.
 The Napier Mole Road was extended to the site by 1914, and terminated at a spot known as Willingdon Place.
 The building was planned to be a showpiece for Karachi that would impress visitors arriving at the Port of Karachi.

 It was completed in 1916 under the supervision of the Engineering Department - at a cost of 974,990 rupees.
 Marquess of Willingdon, the Governor of Bombay, inaugurated KPT Head Office Building on 5 January 1916, and the first meeting was held in the building on 12 January 1916, while it was formally handed over to the Karachi Port Trust on 7 February 1916.
 Despite its use for the port's administration, the building was immediately converted into the 500 bed "Indian General Hospital" for use during the First World War, and continued to function as a military hospital until May 1919.
+It is looked after by Pakistan Navy on many occasions.

 Structure

-The building occupies a large area about 1400 sq. metres, and is adjacent to the Imperial Customs House.
+The building occupies about 1400 sq. metres, and is adjacent to the Imperial Customs House.

 Architecture

-The buildings architectural style is an amalgamation of British, Hindu and Gothic styles.
+The building's architectural style is an amalgamation of British, Hindu and Gothic styles.
 It was designed by George Wittet, who was a consultant architect of the Government of Bombay.
-Wittet was also the Architect of the Gateway of India in Bombay.
+Wittet was also the architect of the Gateway of India in Bombay.

 The building's façade was made of a yellow-toned stone from the Indian city of Jaipur.
 The building's exterior is notable for its curved façade.
-In the centre of the building’s curvature is a large dome designed in a Roman style, rather than an Islamic style.
+In the centre of the building’s curvature is a large dome designed in a Roman, rather than Islamic, style.